suszig/azure-docs.pl-pl/articles/active-directory-b2c/active-directory-b2c-create-custom-attributes-profile-edit-custom.md

             <InputClaim ClaimTypeReferenceId="userPrincipalName" />

             <!-- Optional claims.
 These claims are collected from the user and can be modified.
 Any claim added here should be updated in the
-                 ValidationTechnicalProfile referenced below so it can be written to directory after being updateed by the user, i.e. AAD-UserWriteProfileUsingObjectId. -->
+                 ValidationTechnicalProfile referenced below so it can be written to directory after being updated by the user, i.e. AAD-UserWriteProfileUsingObjectId. -->
             <InputClaim ClaimTypeReferenceId="givenName" />
             <InputClaim ClaimTypeReferenceId="surname" />
             <InputClaim ClaimTypeReferenceId="extension_loyaltyId"/>